 Claimed Peak Demand Savings

-Refer to “Volume 1, Appendix B: Peak Demand Reduction Documentation” for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Measure Life and Lifetime Savings

 Estimated useful life (EUL) is 10 years based on the value for retrofit energy management system (EMS) HVAC control from the Massachusetts Joint Utility Measure Life Study.
 This value is also consistent with the EUL for lighting control and HVAC control measures in PUCT Docket Nos.
 36779 and 40668.